awsdocs/aws-cloud9-user-guide/doc_source/how-cloud9-with-iam.md

 For each AWS Cloud9 resource, the service defines a set of API operations\.
 To grant permissions for these API operations, AWS Cloud9 defines a set of actions that you can specify in a policy\.

 The following are the basic policy elements:
 +  `Effect` – You specify the effect, either allow or deny, when the user requests the action\.
 If you don't explicitly grant access to \(allow\) a resource, access is implicitly denied\.
 You can also explicitly deny access to a resource\.
-You might do this to ensure a user cannot access a resource, even if a different policy grants access\.
+You might do this to ensure a user can't access a resource, even if a different policy grants access\.
 +  `Principal` – In identity\-based policies \(IAM policies\), the user the policy is attached to is the implicit principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions\.
 +  `Resource` – Use an ARN to identify the resource that the policy applies to\.
 +  `Action` – Use action keywords to identify resource operations you want to allow or deny\.
 For example, the `cloud9:CreateEnvironmentEC2` permission gives the user permissions to perform the `CreateEnvironmentEC2` operation\.